107 Piccadilly

-107 Piccadilly is a Grade-II listed building on Lena Street in Manchester, England.
+107 Piccadilly is a Grade-II listed building on Piccadilly and Lena Street in Manchester, England.
 Situated near Piccadilly Gardens, it was originally built as a packing warehouse and showroom with offices for cotton manufacturer Sparrow Hardwick & Company.

-It was designed by influential Mancunian architect Charles Heathcote in a lively Jacobean-Baroque style.
+It was designed by influential Mancunian architect Charles Henry Heathcote in a Jacobean-Baroque style.
 The building was completed in 1899.
 The exterior consists of red sandstone and red brick.
-The five-storey has an eye-catching central gable on the front façade reminiscent of Jacobean architecture.
+The five-storey building has a central gable on the front façade reminiscent of Jacobean architecture.
 The use of arched and square windows give the building a playful appearance.
 The building gained Grade-II listing in 1974.
 It has since been converted to an Abode Hotel and restaurant.